MaskdDev/VisAccess/README.md

 - `SINGULAR_MESSAGE`: The message you'd like to send when a single image in a message doesn't have a description.

 ### Railway
 You can also use the provided railway template below to deploy VisAccess with ease.
 All configuration options are documented within the template.
+I may earn a small commision if you haven't already created a railway account below, so thank you!
+If you'd like to use a link without a referral code, click [here](https://railway.com/deploy/xDdTf6).

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/deploy/xDdTf6?referralCode=maskddev)